 - In general, use an English spelling that approximates the way a name sounds in Arabic.
 In running text, italicize Arabic words, followed by their English definition in square brackets.
-However, do not italicize Arabic names of websites or students clubs: Alashanek Ya Balady club, Al Quds club, Maktoob website
+However, do not italicize Arabic names of websites or student clubs: Alashanek Ya Balady club, Al Quds club, Maktoob website.

 Arab Spring or Arab Awakening

-- Refers to the wave of revolutions and protests that occurred in the Arab world starting December 2010 and including countries such as Tunisia, Egypt, Libya, Bahrain, Syria and Yemen.
+- Refers to the wave of revolutions and protests that occurred in the Arab world starting December 2010 and included countries such as Tunisia, Egypt, Libya, Bahrain, Syria and Yemen.

 - Consult The American Heritage Dictionary.
 If the word is listed, do not italicize.
 If it is not listed, italicize.